Syssos/Learning_Go/README.md

 go mod init Learning_Go
 ```

 This command is doing some very important things as far setting up an enviornment.
-After running the command you will notice a "go.mod" file was created in the current directory.
-This file is super important to Go as it is what manages the dependencies the package you are creating requires.
-For now however our code only requires built in packages(ie "fmt") so the generic go.mod file will work for us at the moment.
+It is creating a **Module** for our project.
+After running the command you will notice a "go.mod" file was created, and placed in the current directory.
+This file is super important to Go as it is what manages the dependencies the **Module** you are creating requires.
+For now however the generic go.mod file is fine as all of our code will be within one file, and using only built in functions.

-Once the go.mod file is created we should be able to start writing code and storing it in the first folder or in other folders as we make them.
-For now to keep things simple we will cover a little more on how Go operates before we cover this topic in its full extent.
+The scripts can be saved in sub-directories of "Learning_Go" for now.
+As we learn more about Go, and how the packages/imports work, changes will be made to reflect the best practices for module and package management.
+For now lets just focus on learning the syntax of Go, and get familiar with how it works.

 ### Code Execution
 Once we have the enviornment setup we can start focusing on running the code we write.
 Lets take a look at running the "Hello_World.go" script, inside the "0x00_Hello_World" directory.